thiboverbeerst/legal-center/policies/privacy-policy.md

 I may need to share your personal information in the following situations:

-* **Business Transfers.** I may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of my business to another company.
+* **Business Transfers.** I may share or transfer your information in connection with, or during negotiations of, any merger, sale of my assets or financing to another company.
 * **When I use Google Maps Platform APIs.** I may share your information with certain Google Maps Platform APIs (e.g., Google Maps API, Places API).
 I obtain and store on your device ("cache") your location.
 You may revoke your consent anytime by contacting me at the contact details provided at the end of this document.
 * **Affiliates.** I may share your information with my affiliates, in which case I will require those affiliates to honor this privacy notice.
-Affiliates include my parent company and any subsidiaries, joint venture partners, or other companies that I control or that are under common control with me.
+Affiliates include my company and any subsidiaries, joint venture partners, or other companies that I control or that are under common control with me.
 * **Business Partners.** I may share your information with my business partners to offer you certain products, services, or promotions.

 ## 5. Do I use cookies and other tracking technologies?